myduino/Hibiscus-Sense-Arduino/Exercise_02_Glowing_Light/README.md

 1. `ledcSetup(_channel_, _frequency_, _resolution_)` setup function for PWM controller, with 3 arguments:
   - _channel_ the number of the PWM channel, from 0 to 15.
   - _frequency_ the PWM signal frequency, for LED is 5 kHz.
-  - _resolution_ the PWM signal resolution, from 1 bit to 16 bits, for the LED we will use 8 bits resolution.
+  - _resolution_ the PWM signal resolution, from 1-bit to 16-bits, for the LED we will use 8 bits resolution.
 2. `ledcAttachPin(_gpio_, _channel_)` function to declare LED's GPIO number and the PWM channel, with 2 arguments:
   - _gpio_ the GPIO number for output of the PWM signal.
   - _channel_ the number of the PWM channel.